maty714/VBA-Macros/README.md

 2. BP_Entry was used to take information from reports and format them into a Journal Entry.
 This was the second Macro I made.

-3.Bank_Entry uses OOP to classify items from a bank statement and create a journal entry off of that information
+3. Bank_Entry uses OOP to classify items from a bank statement and create a journal entry off of that information

 **Lessons Learned:**